Watson-Personal-Assistant/developer/_content/skill/using-wcs.md

 ---
-title: Tutorial - creating a custom skill using WCS
+title: Tutorial - creating a custom skill using a WCS nlu
-weight: 60
+weight: 70
 ---

 In this tutorial, you will create a custom skill that uses a Watson Assistant (WCS) nlu.
 You will create the skill from the skill boilerplate.
 You will connect your skill to a predefined Watson Assistant (formerly Watson Conversation) workspace and use this workspace to handle your intents.